 Here’s an insider secret for you: I don’t have a fancy, pro-level kitchen.
 Our cute little house was originally intended to be a rental property, so the applicances are bottom-of-the-line.
 Both our gas stove/oven and refrigerator successfully fulfill their functions — making things hot and keeping them cool, as required — but they would not appear in anyone’s dream kitchen.
 Add to that the fact that I don’t like to have a lot of gadgets around, and my kitchen isn’t really anything too special.
 I like to think that I bring the magic and that not much more than quality ingredients are required to make awesome food.

-I’m asked a lot for recommendations on the best kitchen gadgets and appliances to make cooking more fun and less time-consuming.
-And since my Amazon store is woefully out-of-date — an update is coming soon — I thought I’d share 10 of my favorite, mostly-affordable kitchen basics.
+I’m asked a lot for recommendations on the best kitchen gadgets and appliances to make cooking more fun and less time-consuming, so I thought I’d share 10 of my favorite, mostly-affordable kitchen basics.
 The tools on the list below are the ones I use in my kitchen every day.
 (Plus, I totally recommend all the stuff in my Amazon store.)

 10 Favorite Kitchen Tools